 Little Birdie Chicken Farm and Hatchery

-What we have now is a family business that is primarily a father/son venture.
-It was Ben's initial investment of his birthday money that we used to build several chicken tractors to raise money for the coop and starter flock.
+What we have now is a family business that is primarily moms venture.
 Now we maintain a permanent flock of 20 different breeds.
 We have a brooding shed for raising the "little birdies".
 And we run a large incubator to help keep up with demand.

-Ben's main focus is on raising chicks to sell to small backyard flock owners.
-He likes to keep small batches of birds so that he can interact and handle them as often as possible.
+Our main focus is on raising chicks to sell to small backyard flock owners.
+We like to keep small batches of birds so that he can interact and handle them as often as possible.
 Our hope is that the little birdies you get from us will be calmer and more used to human contact.
-He does 90% of the care of the birds and runs a tight, clean operation.
+Mom does 90% of the care of the birds and runs a tight, clean operation.